Rosemarie Brancato: Life and career

 Born in Kansas City, Missouri, Brancato was the daughter of Maddalena Brancato who was an obstetrician.
 She trained at the Eastman School of Music in Rochester, New York.
+Her voice teacher at Eastman was the Irish bass and composer Thomas Austin-Ball (1872-1944).
 While a student, she was a winner of the Northeastern regional level of the Atwater Kent Foundation's National Radio Audition in 1930; a national singing contest which awarded radio contracts as well as prize money.
 After graduating, she pursued further vocal studies with Estelle Liebling, the teacher of Beverly Sills, in New York City.

 Brancato made her professional debut with the Chicago Civic Opera in 1934 as Gilda in Giuseppe Verdi's Rigoletto; being offered the role just a day prior after Marion Talley walked out of the production.
 The audience responded enthusiastically to her debut, and gave her an ovation that lasted four minutes.
 That same year she gave a concert of opera arias at the New York Hippodrome with the Cosmopolitan Opera Association, and began performing on WDAF radio in Kansas City.
 In 1936 she was signed with the Columbia Concerts Corporation who booked her in national concert tours in venues throughout the United States during the mid to late 1930s.
 She was heard regularly on CBS Radio in the late 1930s and 1940s.